foxnewsnetwork/fox/README.md

 My collection of utility functions I find helpful in day-to-day web programming with Elixir.

-> This is alpha software!
-Use at your own peril!

 #### UriExt
 `encode_query/1` : just like `URI.encode_query/1`, except it also encodes embedded lists and maps
 ```elixir